Azure/ResourceModules/arm/Microsoft.Insights/metricAlerts/readme.md

 ```

 **Sample**
-The following sample can be use both for Single and Multiple criterias.
+The following sample can be use both for Single and Multiple criteria.
 The other parameters are optional.

 ```json
 "criterias":{